 Unwins

 Founded in 1903 and based in Cambridgeshire, Unwins originally specialized in flower seed and later expanded to include vegetable seed and other products.
-They continue to develop sweet pea varieties, and their site lists more than 90 sweet peas along with other flowers, with helpful categorization and search filters.
+They continue to develop sweet pea varieties, and their site lists a number of sweet peas along with other flowers, with helpful categorization and search filters.

 Europe